 20 of the 21 levels also consist entirely of the same “find and collect the pods” gameplay as Cybermorph, though with less of a sense of free-roaming discovery.
 The teleporters make this a very linear affair, and only the puzzles in a few of the rooms will shake up the pod hunt.
 I call them “puzzles,” but they’re really more basic than that; usually relying on you to do no more than find a switch (sometimes in another room) or avoid some traps (like bumpers or spikes).
 I think the most complicated one I found required you to shoot a switch in another set of rooms to activate a jump boost in the floor that would sail you over some spikes – so nothing that will be too confusing or challenging.

 Enemy resistance is sporadic, and usually consists of guntowers or smaller mobile tanks.
 They can wear you down, but energy pickups that readily recharge your life, or the fact that you can freely see and hit most enemies outside of their own activation radius, mean that a little planning can make this a pretty easy game.
+Like the levels, your foes are just groups of polygons that don’t seem to reference computer software in any recognizable way.

 It’s not all bad though.
 Again, the acceptable framerate keeps things playable.
 Levels are small enough that you can clear them quickly and won’t get lost for too long.
 It’s casual enough that it can be fun in pieces, and slogging your way to final boss won’t be too much of a chore.
 Your progress can also be saved to the cart between levels, meaning you can pick up your game quickly without having to worry about passwords or playing levels over again.